wooya0123/wooya0123/README.md

 ## Hi there 👋
-I'm Hyunwoo living in Korea
+I'm Hyunwoo living in Korea.
+I just started to learn Python.
-- 🌱 I’m currently learning Python
 <!--
 **alpppano/alpppano** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.